The 10 Most Important PPC KPIs You Should Be Tracking

 10. Lifetime Value

-LTV is a broad indicator of account health and of a PPC marketer’s abilities.
+LTV is a broad indicator of account health and a PPC marketer’s abilities.

 But calculating customer lifetime value for paid search is complex.